 The N40 reference point is defined for the interactions between V-SMF and V-CHF, the N47 reference point is defined for the interactions between V-SMF and H-CHF.

-For scenarios with MVNO (owning a CHF referred to as A-CHF) non-roaming, the N40 reference point is defined for the interactions between SMF and CHF owned by MNO, the N47 reference point is used for the interactions between SMF owned by the MNO and A-CHF owned by the MVNO.

-N47 used by A-CHF owned by an additional actor (i.e. MVNO) to perform retail charging for its own subscribers is operator specific.

 One or both architectures in Figure 4.2.6 and Figure 4.2.6a may be supported for local breakout roaming.

 In case both architectures in Figure 4.2.6 and Figure 4.2.6a are supported for local breakout roaming, SMF and V-CHF determines, for the inbound roaming UE, which of the architectures is to be used (only one can be selected) based on operator agreement.